-The credit is used on a first-in, first-out basis with a three-year car-ryback and 15-year carryforward period.
-All employees of all corporations that are members of a con-trolled group of corporations are to be treated as if employees of the same corporation for purposes of determining the years of em-ployment of any employee and wages for any employee up to \$6,000.
+All employees of all corporations that are members of a controlled group of corporations are to be treated as if they were employees of the same corporation for purposes of determining the years of employment of any employee and wages for any employee up to \$6,000.
 Generally, under the controlled group rules, the targeted jobs credit allowed the group is the same as if the group were a single company.
-A comparable rule is provided in the case of part-nerships, proprietorships, and other trades or businesses (whether or not incorporated) which are under common control, so that all employees of such organizations generally are to be treated as if or not incorporated) which are under common control, so that all employees of such organizations generally are to be treated as if they were employed by a single person.
+A comparable rule is provided in the case of partnerships, proprietorships, and other trades or businesses (whether or not incorporated) which are under common control, so that all employees of such organizations generally are to be treated as if they were employed by a single person.
 The amount of targeted jobs credit allowable to each member of the controlled group is its proportionate share of the wages giving rise to the credit.
-No credit is available for the hiring of certain related individuals (primarily dependents or owners of the employer).
-The credit is also not available for wages paid to an individual who was em-ployed by the employer at any time during which the individual was not a certified member of a torgrated group.
+No credit is available for the hiring of certain related individuals (primarily dependents or owners of the taxpayer).
+The credit is also not available for wages paid to an individual who was employed by the employer at any time during which the individual was not a certified member of a targeted group.